 The Aircraft was a Sopwith Pup Bi-Plane, it was launched off the ship via a platform which could be temporarily constructed across the span of the 15 inch gun barrels.
 The plane could not land back on board but had to be winched back onto the ship from a floating barge.

 The H.M.S.
-Malaya’s motto was “Malem Fero Malis: We Bring Evil to the Evil”
+Malaya’s motto was “Malem Fero Malis: We Bring Evil to Evil”

-In 1921 the Football tournament “The Malaysia Cup” began, it was originally called the Malay Cup.
+In 1921 the Football tournament “The Malaysia Cup” began, it was originally called the Malaya Cup.
 The original trophy was presented by the Officers and Men of the H.M.S.
 Malaya.
-In honour of this the cup was renamed the H.M.S.
+In honour of this, the cup was renamed the H.M.S.
 Malaya Cup.

 The Battleship H.M.S.
 Malaya was decommissioned and broken up in 1948.